 Emma, who is investigating young women's psychosocial experiences of pregnancy in adolescence under my guidance, will graduate with a B.S. in Child Development in Spring 2019.

-Emma has been involved in multiple international projects over the past several years, including in Haiti and Guatemala.
-This summer, she will be teaching English in Thailand.
+Emma has been involved in multiple international projects over the past several years, including in Guatemala, Haiti, and Thailand.

 Outstanding Faculty Publication Award 2017

 I was honored for my recently published article, Globalization and Moral Personhood: Dyadic Perspectives of the Moral Self in Rural and Urban Thai Communities, at the Reception and Exhibition of Outstanding Faculty Publications on March 3, 2017.

 The article, published in the Journal of Adolescent Research, is available here.